acollign/netrunner-wiki/Running-in-production.md

 ## Reducing service exposure

-Once the `database` has been populated, it is possible to disable the ports so that the `database` is not accessible outside of docker internal network.
+Once the `database` has been populated, it is possible to disable the ports so that the `database` is not accessible outside of Docker internal network.
 To disable the prots, proceed as follows :
 - edit `docker-compose.prod.yml`
 - locate the definition of the service called `database`
 - comment out the `ports` definition